-- collaborate with the private sector in implementing the Valletta Action Plan, including partnerships with related entities in developing countries; - improve the working methods of the Sector, to strive for: - greater use of user-friendly document exchange capabilities; - greater participation by Sector Members and other organizations in ITU-D activities; - the accelerated development of outputs and improvement of publication mechanisms, in particular through the wider use of information technology; - a flexible organizational structure in the Bureau, with special attention to the training and development of BDT staff.
+- strengthen the ITU regional presence and enhance collaboration with regional and subregional telecommunication organizations, including broadcasting organizations; - collaborate with the private sector in implementing the Valletta Action Plan, including partnerships with related entities in developing countries; - improve the working methods of the Sector, to strive for: - greater use of user-friendly document exchange capabilities; - greater participation by Sector Members and other organizations in ITU-D activities; - the accelerated development of outputs and improvement of publication mechanisms, in particular through the wider use of information technology; - a flexible organizational structure in the Bureau, with special attention to the training and development of BDT staff.

-During the period 1999-2003, the strategic processes of the Development Sector will incorporate all Resolutions and Recommendations adopted by this Conference, as well as all other pertinent ITU Resolutions and Recommendations of relevant conferences.
+During the period 1999-2003, the strategic processes of the Development Sector will incorporate all resolutions and recommendations adopted by this Conference, as well as all other relevant ITU resolutions and recommendations of ITU conferences.